Oakamoore/terminal-rain/README.md

 ## Notes

-This program requires a terminal emulator that supports a 16-color palette and ANSI escape codes, to function as expected.
+To function as expected, this program requires a terminal emulator that supports a 16-color palette and ANSI escape codes.